revgrid/revgrid/etc/revgrid.api.md

     // (undocumented)
     getScrollTop(): number;
     getVisibleCellMatrix(): unknown[][];
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration getVisibleDataRow(rowIndex: number, subgrid: Subgrid<BCS, SF>): ViewLayoutRow<BCS, SF> | undefined;
+    getVisibleDataRow(rowIndex: number, subgrid: Subgrid<BCS, SF>): ViewLayoutRow<BCS, SF> | undefined;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration getVisibleRow(rowIndex: number): ViewLayoutRow<BCS, SF>;
+    getVisibleRow(rowIndex: number): ViewLayoutRow<BCS, SF>;
     // Warning: (ae-forgotten-export) The symbol "HorizontalScrollDimension" needs to be exported by the entry point public-api.d.ts
     //